Console - Data Sources

 Port: Network port; typically port 80

-4. Click the green “Add” button to complete the process.
+Click the “Add” button to complete the process.

 It will now be possible to extract data for the peered Gateway from this Gateway.
 Note that each Gateway must have peering data completed in order to receive data from other Gateways and act as "master".